-- Continue to stir and simmer for about 2 minutes until the sauce thickens and becomes clear.
+- Continue to stir and simmer for about 3 minutes until the sauce thickens and becomes clear.

 - Remove from the heat, set aside and leave to cool completely.

-- When the cherry sauce has cooled completely, place a layer of cake pieces in the bottom of your chosen serving bowl(s).
+- Place a layer of cake pieces in the bottom of the serving glasses/bowls.